Salary commensurate with qualifications/ experience.

-Must possess or obtain (within six months of hire date) a valid Euthanasia Certification from an authorized entity.
-Employees driving a personal or a County vehicle for job related travel must possess a valid driver license and must operate a motor vehicle in a safe manner; new employees with an out-of-state license must obtain a valid Utah Driver License within sixty (60) days of hire date (exceptions for military personnel and their dependents).
-Employees driving a personal vehicle while on county business must maintain the minimum vehicle liability insurance as specified in the Utah Code.
+Employees driving a personal or a County vehicle for job related travel must possess a valid driver license, maintain the minimum vehicle liability insurance as specified in the Utah Code, and must operate a motor vehicle in a safe manner; new employees with an out-of-state license must obtain a valid Utah Driver License within sixty (60) days of hire date (exceptions for military personnel and their dependents).

 Knowledge, Skills, and Abilities

 Knowledge of: personal property valuation methodology; current personal property appraisal/taxation laws and regulations; factors affecting personal property values; principles, methods, and practices of effective supervision; County policies and procedures; bookkeeping and accounting principles; basic business mathematics and personal property auditing practices.

 Skill in: using all applicable computer hardware and software programs/applications including Microsoft Word and Excel; using common office equipment including a multi-function copier, fax machine, multi-line telephone and 10-key calculator.

 Ability to: coordinate multiple activities; maintain confidentiality of managerial information, commercial data, and personal property accounts; prepare complex reports; efficiently use all applicable computer hardware and software;; respond appropriately and professionally with confrontational taxpayers and in other stressful situations; exercise independent judgment; perform mathematics functions in assessing personal property; follow written and oral instructions; communicate effectively orally and in writing; establish and maintain effective working relationships with supervisors, employees, other agencies, and the general public.